 Corporal punishment is never used at Le Monde.
 Suspension and possible expulsion is used in response to severe and/or repeated behavior that threatens the learning environment and/or the safety of students and staff.
 A copy of Le Monde’s Suspension and Expulsion Policy and Procedure can be obtained from the office.

 Physical education classes are provided at least twice a week.

 The demographics fluctuate from year to year due to our small size.
 On average we aspire to reflect the demographics of the Portland Public School District in race and income level.

 Parents are encouraged to volunteer at Le Monde, though there is no requirement for volunteering.
-Volunteer opportunities may include field study chaperones, and lunch servers.
+Volunteer opportunities may include field study chaperones or assisting in classrooms if teachers request assistance.
 We also have many opportunities for parents to help with fundraising and special events outside of school time.

 Special Education services are provided by Portland Public Schools, with whom Le Monde cooperates in the delivery of services.
 Portland Public Schools, in its discretion, has the authority to determine which specialized Special Education services and programs should be provided at Le Monde, if any, and whether students requiring Special Education services would be better served at a district school.

 In elementary grades, students generally have art class and music class weekly, and middle school there is also exposure to art and music options.
 Art and Music education includes attendance at performances throughout the city, school-wide events, and visiting artists.

 Pre-pandemic, we had a third-party vendor provide a lunch service delivered to the school that families could purchase by ordering ahead on a monthly schedule.
 Most families pack lunch.
 During the pandemic, the third-party vendor program has been suspended.